 In the mask for the configuration of the XML data source you first assign a unique name (1) for the data source (e.g. XMLtest).
 As [Source type] (2) you select [URL] and then copy and paste the URL from your browser (3).
 The following source systems are currently available here:

 In this case, you do not need authentication and therefore select the type [None] (4) under [Authentication Type].
 For authentication, the XML data source currently supports the following types:

 In the [Request] section (5) you can select the desired method if necessary and use the [Edit Request Header or Body] button to adjust the header and body (only for PUT or POST requests) to your requirements.

 In the area [Specify Details] you define the path by clicking on the […] button next to the text field (6).

 To do this, Peakboard analyzes the structure of the XML file and displays the tree of XML elements.
 Depending on which element you have selected, all attributes that are at or below the selected element are displayed below.
-We do not need certain elements later on.
-Here you can remove the check mark, then they do not even appear in the further process.
-Especially with very complex XML files it is advisable to omit all elements for which you have no use early on.
+Certain elements you will not need later.
+Here you can remove the checkmark, then they do not appear in the further process.
+Especially with very complex XML files it is advisable to leave out all elements you don’t need.